ima2132/Regex-Tutorial/README.md

 The main objective of this project is to understand that developers do not always write code -- there are instances where they have to write *about* code.
 By creating a regex tutorial and breaking down each part of the expression, you can gain the ability to both teach and learn something new in this field.

-## Installation

-N/A

 ## Usage

 You can use this gist file to comprehend regular expressions (regex) as a concept.
+Regex can be quite resourceful for tasks such as data validation, search patterns, or string manipulation.

 This specific gist contains a tutorial breaking down the regex components of email addresses.

-## License

-N/A

-For more information on other licenses, please visit choosealicense.com

 ## Questions

-If you have any questions about this tutorial, please open an issue!
+If you would like to provide feedback, suggest improvements, or report any issues while following the tutorial, please open an issue!